ErikV88/JS-Servus-Planning-Robot/README.md

 actions as possible.

 # Credit
-This code is rewritten from python.
+This code is rewritten from Python.
 This application uses code from course INFO180 at UiB.
 And is originally written by [Bjornar Tessem](https://www.uib.no/personer/Bj%C3%B8rnar.Tessem).